Family reunification ads after emancipation: Success and cultural legacy

-The attempts at reunification, whether by physical searches or by placing newspaper ads, were largely unsuccessful, and most emancipated people never reunified with their families.
-Camps for emancipated African Americans, called freedpeople's camps, were somewhat more successful.
+Attempts at reunification, whether by physical searches or by placing newspaper ads, were largely unsuccessful, and most formerly enslaved persons never reunified with their families.
+Camps for emancipated African Americans, called freedpeople's camps, were somewhat more successful in reunifying families than ads.
 Even if family members were reunited by accident, they would sometimes not recognize each other; Henry Brown, a former slave, told a story (possibly fictitious) about a young man, sold in his childhood, who accidentally married his own mother after emancipation.
 Though rare, familial reunification was an emotional event.
 Reunified siblings and parents found new meaning in their lives, while reunified spouses occasionally had trouble living together, especially in cases where people remarried and had living spouses.
 For those who married more than once and had children, sometimes both spouses would claim the children.
 The ads continued being printed until around 1910 (though at least one ad exists from 1922), and later printings often used the novel phrase "my people".

 Moments of reunification have been represented in literature, including Mark Twain's "A True Story, Repeated Word for Word As I Heard It" (1874) and Charles W. Chesnutt's "The Wife of His Youth" (1898).
-A physical artifact from family fragmentation survives today: Ashley's Sack, which an enslaved mother (Rose) gave to her daughter (Ashley) before Ashley was sold.
-Ashley and her mother never saw each other again, and the sack was embroidered by one of Ashley's descendants in 1921; it recounts the story of the gifted sack and the family never reunifying.
+A physical artifact from familial fragmentation survives today: Ashley's Sack, which an enslaved mother (Rose) gave to her daughter (Ashley) before Ashley was sold.
+Ashley and her mother never saw each other again, and the sack was embroidered by one of Ashley's descendants in 1921; it recounts the story of the gifted sack and the family's inability to reunify.

 Since the 1950s, and continuing in the 21st century, the descendants of enslaved African Americans have continued to search for their lost families.
 The Last Seen project, sponsored by Villanova University and Philadelphia's Methodist Episcopal Church, has digitized hundreds of family reunification ads since its launch in 2016.
-By early 2017, two families had been reunited due to the project, and as of 2022, around 3500 ads have been digitized.
-Forums exist online that serve the same purpose as the original "Information Wanted" ads, such as the Unknown No Longer project sponsored by the Virginia Museum of History and Culture; many of the posts are also rhetorically similar to the ads, specifically in that they both list all known biographical details and request help in uncovering more.
+By early 2017, two families had been reunited because of the project, and as of 2022, around 3500 ads have been digitized.
+Forums exist online that serve the same purpose as the original "Information Wanted" ads, such as the Unknown No Longer project sponsored by the Virginia Museum of History and Culture.
+In these forums, posters engage in similar rhetorical practices to reunification ads: They both list all known biographical details of their lost families and request help in finding more information.